 When the original mtDNA tests had been performed on the Unknown Child, only the HVR1 region had been tested.
 That is, only low resolution tests had been done.
 This had been sufficient to rule out four of the children.
 However, because the DNA profile (called the haplotype) of the Unknown Child is very common – the HV haplotype is shared by about 15% of Western Europeans – it is not surprising that the HVR1 results of two out of the six candidates matched those of the Unknown Child.
 Further DNA testing should have been done before an identification was announced, but because the age estimate given by the teeth was thought to be reliable, it had not been considered necessary.

-So in forensic terms, the second round of testing was still tied.
+So in forensic terms, the second round of testing failed to rule out either child.

 There were only two remaining DNA tests possible.
 One was a last attempt to obtain Y-DNA from the remains, but there was only a remote chance that any Y-DNA had survived, and there had never been any effort made to locate paternal references.
 The focus had been on finding mtDNA references for the candidate children.
 The second hope was to test the coding region of mtDNA, the region outside the HVR1 and HVR2 control region.
 However, the first two attempts to distinguish the children using standard testing of the coding region failed.
 We were quickly running out of options.